gbgabiola/100DaysOfCode/r4-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 13: June 15, Monday
+**Today's Progress**: Started the Understanding Technology course by the cs50, before starting the CS introduction of cs50.

 ## Day 12: June 12, Friday
 **Today's Progress**: Continue with the different features of CSS, like specificity, inheritance and different types of selectors.